dave18/MiSTER-SuperJacob/README.md

 78  ROM_OVERLAY     Rom select.
 0 = RAM paged into 16k bank at address 0, any other value is ROM paged in

-77  RAM_BANK_7      Selects one of the 64 8k RAM bank paged into address $E000
+77  RAM_BANK_7      Selects one of the 64 (256 in MiSTER) 8k RAM bank paged into address $E000

-76  RAM_BANK_6      Selects one of the 64 8k RAM bank paged into address $C000
+76  RAM_BANK_6      Selects one of the 64 (256 in MiSTER) 8k RAM bank paged into address $C000

-75  RAM_BANK_5      Selects one of the 64 8k RAM bank paged into address $A000
+75  RAM_BANK_5      Selects one of the 64 (256 in MiSTER) 8k RAM bank paged into address $A000

-74  RAM_BANK_4      Selects one of the 64 8k RAM bank paged into address $8000
+74  RAM_BANK_4      Selects one of the 64 (256 in MiSTER) 8k RAM bank paged into address $8000

-73  RAM_BANK_3      Selects one of the 64 8k RAM bank paged into address $6000
+73  RAM_BANK_3      Selects one of the 64 (256 in MiSTER) 8k RAM bank paged into address $6000

-72  RAM_BANK_2      Selects one of the 64 8k RAM bank paged into address $4000
+72  RAM_BANK_2      Selects one of the 6 (256 in MiSTER)4 8k RAM bank paged into address $4000

-71  RAM_BANK_1      Selects one of the 64 8k RAM bank paged into address $2000
+71  RAM_BANK_1      Selects one of the 64 (256 in MiSTER) 8k RAM bank paged into address $2000

-70  RAM_BANK_0      Selects one of the 64 8k RAM bank paged into address $0000
+70  RAM_BANK_0      Selects one of the 64 (256 in MiSTER) 8k RAM bank paged into address $0000

+6F SPRITE_CLIP_L   Set Left Hand clip threshold for sprites

+6E SPRITE_CLIP_L   Set Right Hand clip threshold for sprites

+6D SPRITE_CLIP_L   Set Top clip threshold for sprites

+6C SPRITE_CLIP_L   Set Bottom clip threshold for sprites

+53 AY_DATA_WRITE   Write data to selected YM2203 register

+52 AY_REG_WRITE    Select YM2203 register

+51 OPL_DATA_WRITE   Write data to selected YM3526 register

+50 OPL_REG_WRITE    Select YM3526 register

 4A  DMA_LEN_LO_A    DMA Length low byte - a write here also starts the  Alternative DMA operation (create a 16 x 16 sprite from 4 8 x 8